kotaroyama/Singapore-Bus-API/README.md

 ## How It Works
 ### Basic Function
- The most basic function of this API project is when a user input the 5-digit code for any bus stop in Singapore, it fetches the next arrivals for that stop.
+ The most basic function of this API project is when a user input [the 5-digit code](https://svc.simplygo.com.sg/eservice/eguide/bscode_idx.php) for any bus stop in Singapore, it fetches the next arrivals for that stop and displays them.
 ### Caching Sterategy
 I decided to cache all the bus stops (5,000+ as of 2026) with Redis under the assumption that the number of bus stops don't change frequently so that I don't have to make calls to the LTA API everytime a user gets arrival information for a bus stop.
 I chose to use redis for its speed and ease.
 ### Async HTTP Requests